pubsubdb/pubsubdb/docs/refactoring101.md

 ## Time to Connect Endpoints
 The approach is now clearer, allowing us to refactor without disrupting legacy processes.

-### Bot Design Assistance
+### AI Design Assistance
 An advantage of PubSubDB's model-driven design system is that AI can help you reason through the process.
 Documentation and User Guides are helpful, but workflows can get complicated--especially when there's data mapping involved.

 <img src="./img/refactor/rf4.png" alt="Chatbot exchange creating a workflow execution model" style="max-width:100%;width:600px;">

-The bot-produced YAML configuration is now ready for deployment.
+The AI-generated YAML configuration is now ready for deployment.

 ```yaml
 app: